MattLong34/RGB-Color-Guessing-Game/README.md

 * [Contact](#contact)

 ## General info
 The Great RGB Color Guessing Game is a fun way to test your RGB value skills!
-Start with a value and try and guess which color swatch matches.
+Start with a value and try to guess which color swatch matches.
 Play on easy mode, hard mode, or reset the board at any time.

 ## Technologies
 * HTML5